A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: A formal normal form

 where $f_j,g_j,h_j$ are formal power series of weight $j$ with respect to the grading \eqref{weights}. \end{proposition}

 \begin{proof} The basic identity for the map $H$ gives:

 Comparing in \eqref{basic} terms of weight $0$, we get

 (note that weight $0$ components can depend on $\zz$ only).
-Recall that both hypersurfaces are prenormalized, hence the right hand side in \eqref{basic} does not contain harmonic terms and we conclude that $h_0=0$.
+Recall that both hypersurfaces are prenormalized, hence the right hand side in \eqref{basic} does not contain pluriharmonic terms and we conclude that $h_0=0$.
+(In what follows, we mean by pluriharmonic terms all terms which are real parts of holomorphic functions in $z,\zeta$, where the real variable $u$ is treated as a parameter).
 We next claim that $f_0=0$.
 Indeed, asssume that $m:=ord_0\,f_0(\zz)<\infty$.
 Then the hermitian term in $P$ gives in the right hand side of \eqref{weight0} a non-zero term with $\zz^m\bar\zz^m$.
 On the other hand, no other terms in the right hand side of \eqref{weight0} contribute to $\zz^m\bar\zz^m$ (this follows from $h_0=0$ and from the fact that all $\Phi^*_j$ have weight at least $3$).
 Thus we conclude that $f_0=0$.
-Finally, since the map $H$ is invertibe, we can claim that $g_0(\zz)$ has a nonzero linear part.
+Finally, since the map $H$ is invertible, we can claim that $g_0(\zz)$ has a nonzero linear part.

 We next collect terms of weight $1$ in \eqref{basic}.
 Since we have $f_0=h_0=0$, this simply gives: $\im h_1(z,\zz)=0$, so that $h_1=0$.
 For the components $f_1,g_1$ we observe that they have respectively the form $zF_1(\zz),zG_1(\zz)$.
 The invertibility of the map also gives $F_1(0)\neq 0$ and $h_w(0,0,0)\neq 0$.